bigchaindb/BEPs/18/README.md

 A Validator must be able to discern valid Elections from invalid ones.
 A valid Election is a transaction where **all** the following conditions are true.

 1. `operation` is `CREATE`, or equivalent.
-2. Each public key listed in `inputs.owners_before` belongs to one of the Validators.
+1. The `inputs` satisfy the conditions for a CREATE transaction.
+For example, the public key listed in `inputs.owners_before` is the public key of the Initiator.
-3. `outputs.amount` is the total power of the Validators.
-4. `outputs` has as many entries as the total number of Validators.
+1. `outputs` has as many entries as the total number of Validators.
-5. Each Validator is represented in `outputs`.
+1. Each Validator is represented in `outputs`.
-6. Each entry in `outputs` can be spent by only one Validator, and the amount attached to it is equal to the power of that Validator.
+1. Each entry in `outputs` can be spent by only one Validator, and the amount attached to it is equal to the power of that Validator.

 **Note: any change in the Validator Set will make old Elections invalid.
 Check [approach 2](#generalized-approach-approach-2) for a process that can tolerate a certain degree of change to the Validator Set.**